ungdev/EtuUTT-Discord-Bot/README.md

 ## Acknowledgments

-Thanks to Ivann which did the original Discord bot.
+Thanks to Ivann who did the original Discord bot.
+It can be found [here](https://github.com/ungdev/discord_bot_firewall).